HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/autogluon.multimodal/condensed_tutorials/text_prediction/ner.md

 # Condensed: AutoMM for Named Entity Recognition - Quick Start

 Summary: This tutorial demonstrates implementing Named Entity Recognition (NER) using AutoGluon's MultiModalPredictor.
-It covers essential techniques for training NER models with structured JSON annotations, including data preparation with specific entity formatting, model initialization, training configuration with customizable BERT-based backbones, and prediction workflows.
-Key functionalities include flexible model selection (with ELECTRA as a lightweight option), evaluation using seqeval metrics, handling BIO format, model persistence, and continuous training capabilities.
-The tutorial helps with tasks like setting up NER training pipelines, configuring hyperparameters, performing model evaluation, and making predictions with probability scores.
+It covers essential techniques for data preparation with specific JSON annotation formats, model training configuration using BERT-based or ELECTRA models, and prediction workflows.
+The tutorial helps with tasks like setting up NER training pipelines, model evaluation using seqeval metrics, and making predictions with probability scores.
+Key features include flexible model selection, customizable training parameters, support for continuous training, built-in visualization tools, and comprehensive evaluation metrics including entity-specific measurements.
+The implementation focuses on practical aspects like proper data formatting, model persistence, and best practices for production deployment.

 *This is a condensed version that preserves essential implementation details and context.*